Rameshwarc2c/fornax/scripts/README.md

 ### For Host Machine 1:

-- **Step 2.1: Create an empty file with extension `.pem`  in host-1 & Update the `.pem` file by copying the host-2 & host-3 `aws-keypair` (keypair which was generated while launching the instance-2 and instance-3) file content & paste it to the empty `.pem` files :**
+- **Step 2.1: Create two empty file(like aws-keypair-2.pem and aws-keypair-3.pem)  with extension `.pem`  in host-1  & Update these `.pem` files by copying the content of host-2 & host-3 `aws-keypair` `.pem` (keypair which was generated while launching the instance-2 and instance-3) files respectively:**

 ```bash
 touch aws-keypair-2.pem